Borders & Boundaries: Do the Lines Matter?

-Either group would either call the police and have you escorted out, or they would shoot you in the face for breaking and entering.
+Either group would call the police and have you escorted out, or they would shoot you in the face for breaking and entering.
 Private property is the American dream.
-It is how we do things, and it the reason everyone hates property taxes.
+It is how we do things and why everyone hates property taxes.
 Some of the most left-wing Americans enjoy private property.
 Even President Obama did not appreciate people hopping the fence to the White House.

 Another twist on this debate is that Anarchists and socialists alike would have you believe that if you support closed borders, you are dictating to them what they can do with their private property or simply telling them who they are allowed to let on their private property.
 This is just silly because no one is saying any such thing.

 Let me get some definitions out of the way.
-Private property is a legal designation of the ownership of property by non-governmental legal entities.
-Regarding land, these legal designations are actually deeds, which are legal documents that transfer that property ownership from one person to another.
+Private property is a legal designation of property ownership by non-governmental legal entities.
+Regarding land, these legal designations are deeds, which are legal documents that transfer that property ownership from one person to another.
 This transfer is usually an exchange: money or other assets for a property.
-Of course, property is one of the few things we evidently have an inherent right to pursue (Hamilton, 2008).
+Of course, property is one of the few things we have an inherent right to pursue (Hamilton, 2008).

 Most would agree that the right of ownership of property is unalienable, beginning with each of us owning ourselves and extending to material and private property.
 This is constitutionally correct.
 Again, we all have the right to “life, liberty and the pursuit of property” – words made famous by John Locke.